- Safety & Security

 Emergency Management protects county residents by coordinating all activities necessary to improve the capability to mitigate against, prepare for, respond to and recover from disasters, including:

-- Assisting in emergency preparedness planning for individuals, businesses and organizations through education, resources and public outreach projects
+- Assisting in emergency preparedness planning for individuals, businesses and organizations through education, resources and public outreach projects, including Chesterfield Alert

 - Assisting other localities as well as higher education institutions with exercise planning and evaluation